 See department advising office for additional requirements.

-Admission to the archaeological sciences (ASc) option is not competitive and is open to all students accepted into the anthropology major.
+Admission to the archaeological sciences (ASc) and human evolutionary biology (HEB) options is not competitive and is open to all students accepted into the anthropology major.
 A passing grade in ARCHY 205 is required for admission to the archaeological sciences (ASc) option.

 55 credits as follows: